egonw/blog/_posts/2006-12-10-including-smiles-cml-and-inchi-in.markdown

 Now, users of [PostGenomic.com](http://postgenomic.com/) know how to [add markup to their blogs](http://postgenomic.com/wiki/doku.php?id=markup) to get PostGenomic index discussed literature, website and conferences.
-Something similar is easily done for chemistry things too, as I showed in [Hacking InChI support into postgenomic.com](http://chem-bla-ics.blogspot.com/2006/02/hacking-inchi-support-into.html)
+Something similar is easily done for chemistry things too, as I showed in [Hacking InChI support into postgenomic.com <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/02/25/hacking-inchi-support-into.html)
 (which was put on lower priority because of finishing my PhD).
-PostGenomic.com basically uses microformats, which I blogged about just a few days ago in [Chemo::Blogs #2](http://chem-bla-ics.blogspot.com/2006/12/chemoblogs-2.html), where I suggested the use of `<span class="chemicalcompound">asperin</span>`.
+PostGenomic.com basically uses microformats, which I blogged about just a few days ago in [Chemo::Blogs #2 <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/12/06/chemoblogs-2.html), where I suggested the use of `<span class="chemicalcompound">asperin</span>`.

 And this is the way SMILES, CAS and InChI's can be tagged on blogs.
 The `<span>` element is HTML code to indicate